-If you have any question with regard to the performance of your RUGER® AR-556® rifle please write or call (336-949-5200) our Customer Service Department in Mayodan, NC, fully describing all circumstances and conditions involved.
-If you should return your rifle to the factory for repair, or order parts for it, please comply with the following suggestions for prompt service:
+If you have any questions with regard to the performance of your RUGER® AR- 556® PISTOL please contact our Customer Service online at Ruger.com or call the Customer Service Dept. at 336-949-5200.
+Fully describe all circumstances and conditions involved.
+If you should return your pistol to the factory for repair, or order parts for it, please comply with the following suggestions for prompt service: